redirectionio/proxy-symfony/README.md

 bin/console config:dump-reference redirection_io
 ```

-The following command dump your configuration
+The following command dump your configuration:

 ```bash
 bin/console  debug:config redirection_io
 ```

-## Do not process some URLs
+## Do not process some requests

-You might want to exclude some URLs, because you know there will never have some
+You might want to exclude some requests, because you know they will never have
-redirection on it, and you don't want log on it.
-It's the case for debug routes
+some redirections on it, or you don't want log them.
+It's the case for debug
-like (`/_wdt`, `/_profiler`, and `/_error`).
-That's why ignore theses URL prefix
+routes for example: `/_wdt`, `/_profiler`, and `/_error`.
+That's why we ignore
-by default.
+theses request by default thanks to their URL prefixes.

-### Ignore URL by prefix
+### Ignore requests by URL prefix

 You can add more prefixes to the configuration: